mrzjy/expert_choice_visualization_for_mixtral/README.md

-# Router Visualization for Mixtral
+# Expert Choice Visualization for Mixtral
 This is a straightforward project that provides a visual representation of the expert choices made by the Mixtral router for text generation.

 (Re-implementation of the Figure 8 from [Mixtral of Experts](https://arxiv.org/pdf/2401.04088.pdf) paper, see reference below)